joshuaeckroth/cse230-website/lecture/recursion.markdown

 repeatedly, if needed.
 But also with recursion, lots of hard problems become much simpler.

+> Recursion is the root of computation since it trades description for
+> time. -- *Alan J. Perlis, Epigrams on Programming*

 ## Chess, Tic Tac Toe, Checkers, etc.

 How does a robot play a board game?
 It uses recursion.
 Consider the following general technique for Chess: